Gamification for apps: 10 ways to drive engagement & loyalty

 We have already mentioned the Hooked Model by Nir Eyal in the article on How gamification drives engagement.
 This is a model that works on creating habit-forming products or services with a goal of high-frequency engagement.
 Nir Eyal spent years in the video gaming and advertising industries, where he learned the ins and outs of behavioral psychology and motivation.
 Nir realized one of the biggest challenges in app development is continuous engagement.
 For most apps engagement is a direct indicator of revenue as the time users spend on the platform directly impacts the bottom line.
 Nir studied how some of the worlds biggest apps such as Facebook, Twitter and Youtube managed to get their users so engaged.

-He later went on to write a book on the Hooked model.
-A four step process in which you trigger, reward and engage users to participate in certain behaviors.
+From the Hooked model, you can learn 3 important steps on how to reward app users: trigger, reward and engage users to participate in certain behaviors.
 The hook is meant to build habit-forming products which we often use without conscious thought such as checking messages or emails.
 Every time a user goes through one of these loops, personal investment increases as well as engagement with the platform.

-Gamification is used to attract new potential customers and retain existing customers by keeping them actively engaged.
-Autodesk tested this out for themselves by creating a storyline and implementing a variable reward system and in-game benefits to incentivize the users.
+Gamified rewards are a great tool to retain existing customers and keep them actively engaged.
+Brands came up with such gamification rewards by implementing a variable reward system and in-game benefits to incentivize the users.
 Using gamification in customer engagement strategies resulted in a 54% increase in trial usage and a 15% increase in buy clicks.